waylight3/UnitWar/README.md

 # UnitWar
 ## What it is
-UnitWar is simple unit base war-game.
+UnitWar is simple unit-base wargame.
 User can make type of unit and they will be used to fight with others.

 ## Info
 * Developer: waylight3 (waylight3@naver.com)